 OMB Circular No. A-123, Appendix A: Management of Reporting and Data Integrity Risk, requires agencies to provide reasonable assurance on the reliability, validity and overall quality of data used for internal and external reporting.
 The guidance emphasizes a risk-based approach towards managing data as an asset and highlights the importance of using high quality data to support data-driven decisions and improve transparency in government.
 Properly managed data is essential for the development of timely, reliable, and accurate reporting.
 Managers should identify information needs, understand the characteristics of the data, and determine the appropriate level of detail required to ensure data is collected to develop useable and relevant management reports.
-Management reports should be based on a clear purpose and meet the defined needs of the intended user.
 As such, the format and content of management reports should contain a sufficient level of information to meet the purpose for which those reports were developed.
 Properly designed reports with relevant and timely information serve to help effectively manage day-to-day operations, support the decision-making process, evaluate performance, and communicate information across the organization.